felixbur/nkululeko/paper/paper.md

 $ pip install nkululeko
 ```

-Next, extract `polish_speech_emotions.zip` inside nkululeko data folder (`nkululeko/data/polish`) with right click regardless of the operating system (or using `unzip` command in terminal like below).
-Then, run the following command in terminal:
+Next, extract `polish_speech_emotions.zip` inside the nkululeko data folder (`nkululeko/data/polish`) with right click regardless of the operating system (or using `unzip` command in the terminal like below).
+Then, run the following command in the terminal:

 ```bash
 $ cd data/polish